Shaping Better Experience for AMD Software

 Overview

 AMD Software is a widely used platform for performance tuning, graphics management, and driver updates.
-I contributed to the redesign initiative for AMD Software, focusing on creating a cleaner, more accessible and more personalized experience.
-I worked closely with designers, product managers, and engineers to refine interaction patterns, and prototype new features that support more intuitive performance and graphics management for millions of users.
+Throughout my internship at AMD, I contributed to the redesign initiative for AMD Software, focusing on creating a cleaner, more accessible and more personalized experience.
+I worked closely with other designers, product managers, and engineers to refine interaction patterns, and prototype a more intuitive interface.

 We realized that AMD Software had the potential to reach far more people than just gamers.
 Since it ships pre-installed on many AMD-powered devices used for everyday work, the audience naturally includes office and general-purpose users as well.
 This sparked an essential question: